 If your building is in an area of outstanding natural beauty, a World Heritage Site, a national park or a conservation area, you might require planning permission.

-Internal alterations often don’t need planning permission, but if you are building a dormer or adding a roof window, the rules will need to be checked to see if you’re allowed to build.
+Internal alterations often don’t require planning permission, but if you are building a dormer or adding a roof window, you'll need to check the rules to see if you’re allowed to build.

-Our loft conversion company provides full planning help, project management and building services for conversions in Bagshot, Crowthorne, Bracknell, Farnborough, Guildford, Farnham, Ascot and Camberley.
+Our loft conversion company provides full planning support, project management, and building services for conversions in Camberley, Ascot, Guildford, Woking, and the surrounding areas.
 Popular loft extensions we construct include: